 Individuals become more religious when hit by earthquakes, and this elevated religiosity is transmitted across generations, resulting in persistent effects on religiosity of living in areas with high earthquake risk.
-The religious become more religious and a significant share of persons who previously did not regard themselves as religious, start believing.
-This is not due to the potential economic damage caused by earthquakes, nor because people go to church to obtain material aid, or because atheists move out of earthquake areas, or because a special type of individuals evolve in earthquake areas.
-Instead, the results can be explained within the religious coping framework, which regards religion as a psychological tool that individuals can use when faced with adverse life events.
+The main tendency is for religious people to become more religious, and to a lesser extent non-believers opting into religion (conversion).
+Some of this is probably due to the religious response to the potential economic damage caused by earthquakes, or due to people going to church to obtain material aid, or because atheists move out and in of earthquake areas, or because a special type of individuals evolve in earthquake areas.
+But the fact that not one of these explanations can account for all results across all three analysis, tells us that something else must be going on as well.

+All of the results can be explained within the religious coping framework, which regards religion as a psychological tool that individuals can use when faced with adverse life events.
 Historically, a dominating belief was that earthquakes and other disasters were an indication of God's anger.
 Today, even if most people agree that tectonic plates, not God, are the root to earthquakes, they can still use their religion to cope with the stress and disorder felt after a disaster.
 They obtain stress relief by praying, obtaining a closer relation to God or other religious figures, or rationalizing the event religiously.